IsaKiko/D3-visualising-data/07-d3setup.md

 frame.attr("width", frame_width);
 frame.attr("height", frame_height);
 ~~~

+Refreshing the page will show us the new size for the SVG drawing.

 The canvas element will have to fit nicely into the frame.
 To make it fit, we set
 a transform attribute and use the translate function.